bpucker/MybMonday/README.md

 ### (61) Anthocyanin regulation in _Paeonia ostii_ ###

-> **_<a href="https://twitter.com/boas_pucker/status/1515940692685729794">TWEET</a>:_** Flower colors of Paeonia ostii are determined by anthocyanin concentrations and range from white to pink.
+> **Post:** Flower colors of Paeonia ostii are determined by anthocyanin concentrations and range from white to pink.
 PoMYB2 and PoSPL1 were proposed as negative regulators of the anthocyanin biosynthesis #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1515940692685729794">
 <img alt="Anthocyanin regulation in _Paeonia ostii_ (Tweet #61)" src="https://pbs.twimg.com/media/FQRlYF9WUAQ-Lg9?format=jpg&name=large" width="40%" height="40%">